gardener/landscaper/docs/tutorials/05-external-jsonschema.md

 </details>

-When the component reference is added to the echo-server's component descriptor, the resource import can be added to the blueprint.
+Based on the extended component descriptor, the resource import can be added to the blueprint.
 The import also contains a valid jsonschema but uses the `$ref` attribute with a custom landscaper protocol implementation.
 That custom protocol specifies that the jsonschema should be fetched from the resource `resources-definition` of the referenced component `definitions`.